Vice (2018 film): Historical inaccuracies

 An important scene in the film that depicts Dick Cheney conversing with Antonin Scalia in the mid-1970s about expanding the power of the executive branch is totally fictional.
 However, Cheney campaigned for increased presidential authority.
 In the scene, the "theory of the unitary executive" is mentioned although the phrase did not become used by legal scholars until the late 1980s.
 Politifact says that the film also "butchers" the meaning of the unitary executive when in reality, the theory says the president has ultimate control over the executive branch.
 However, the film represents the theory as advocating for the president to have unlimited powers.

-The film implies that Lynne Cheney's father murdered her mother; however, there is no evidence provided for this assertion.
-Officially, Lynne Cheney's mother Edna drowned on the evening of May 24, 1973 at the age of 54.
-She was walking her dogs near Yesness Pond and slipped and fell in.
-She did not know how to swim and her body was found after her husband reported her missing.
-Both the sheriff and coroner stated that there was no evidence to indicate foul play and her drowning was ruled accidental.
-Edna had been taking blood pressure medicine that often made her dizzy; her daughter Lynne Cheney theorized that she lost her balance when chasing after her dogs.
-Lynne Cheney never implied that her father could have killed her mother.
-Instead, she stated that her father was so devastated after the death of his wife that he drank himself to death two years later.
-The implication made by the film was described by the "HistoryVSHollywood" website as a conspiracy theory.
+McKay was criticized for going soft on Democrats for their role in the Iraq War in the film, which he later said was a mistake.
+"I regret not giving more blame to the Democrats, who went along with the war in Iraq...I made mistakes, read the reviews and went, 'Yes, fair,'" he told Variety in March 2022.